spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 ##### Handover gym
 * Demonstrates that:
   * Entities correctly migrate between area of authority.
 * NOTE: This gym can be run both as an automated test and a manual one.
-* Steps to run the automated version of the gym:
-  * In order to run the test, follow the steps:
-  1. Open the Session Frontend: Window -> Developer Tools -> Session Frontend.
-  2. On the Automation tab, search for SpatialTestHandover1, tick the box corresponding to it and hit Start Tests.
-  3. The Session Frontend will then prompt you with the result of the test.
+To run it automatically, use [these steps](#automated-test-gyms).
 * The manual version of the gym contains:
   * A set of cubes that moves back and forth across a floor.
 * Steps to run the manual version of the gym: